I first heard of the Wonder Core Smart a couple days ago from a guy commenting on my Ab Wave article.

 Any product with the word Wonder in its name always raises my eyebrows, especially when it comes to health products.

-Being the inquisitive type, I decided to investigate the product and see what made the Wonder Core so wonderful.
+Being the inquisitive type, I decided to investigate to see what made it so wonderful.

 So what is the Wonder Core Smart anyway and what does it do?